Takarigata/MioUltraWidePatcher/README.md

 This tool patches specific values to enable support for aspect ratios not supported by default.

 ## ⚙️ Installation	(´｡• ω •｡`) ✨
-- Extract ALL files from the ZIP
+- Extract ALL files from the ZIP in [latest release](https://github.com/Takarigata/MioUltraWidePatcher/releases/latest)
-- Place them in the game’s root directory
 - Must be next to `mio.exe`

 ## 📝 Configuration ＼_ﾍ(ω｀●) 💖